fenton1000/mf-portfolio-one-mmk/README.md

 * The website is deployed on GITHUB pages.

-* Testing was carried out using Chrome Developer Tools including lighthouse for responsiveness and performance.
+* Testing was carried out using Chrome Developer Tools including lighthouse for responsiveness and accessibility.

 * Balsamiq was used to prepare wireframes.

+* https://convertio.co was used to convert jpeg images to webp images.

 ## 8. Testing